 To increase the resolution of images:

-- Upgrade to Grapher 14.
+- Upgrade to the latest version of Grapher.
 Newer versions have dramatically improved the resolution when copy/pasting to a metafile format.

 - Copy the graph from Grapher, as normal.
 When pasting, select the program's Paste Special option.
 Paste as an Image or Device Independent Bitmap.